nitinchaube/nitinchaube/README.md

 ## 🧠 AI Engineer | Ex-Developer at TIAA | Passionate about AI, Optimization, and Raw Implementations

+## Currently working on my main project which combines GenAI with a RAG architecture.
+Tune up for updates.

 Welcome to my GitHub!
 I'm an AI Engineer with a strong foundation in mathematics and a deep interest in understanding and building **AI systems from the ground up**.
 From optimization algorithms to transformer-based NLP pipelines and robotic control systems, I enjoy working on both the theoretical and applied sides of AI.

 ---